 D. Matching Funds Documentation

-1. Documentation of matching funds MUST include bank statement(s) confirming cash on hand or resolution showing funds dedicated to the Scope of Work, and as applicable:
+1. Documentation of matching funds MUST include bank statement(s), budget report(s), and/or bank letters confirming cash on hand or resolution showing funds dedicated to the Scope of Work, and as applicable:

 a) Award letters from third parties

-b) Copies of irrevocable pledges
+b) Copies of irrevocable pledge letters

-c) Letters of intent or invoices for future in-kind goods and services
+c) Letters of intent or invoices for future in-kind goods and/or services

 2. Organizations must have all Match complete and confirmed at the time of application and, if funded, must reconfirm Match at the time of Grant Award Agreement execution.